UdaySagar25/scala-spark/articleFiles/handleCsv.md

 ### Summary
 Throughout this article, we have seen how spark allows accessing data from the csv source files.
 We have also looked into
-- How to the csv files
+- How to read the csv files
+- How to define the headers for a csv file in spark
 - How to read csv files when the delimiter is different(";" , ",", "|")
 - How to select the select required columns
 - How to filter the rows based on conditions